 The Office of the Inspector General (OIG) is considered a Federal law enforcement agency.
 The Office of Investigations, a component within the OIG, has criminal investigators who have statutory Federal law enforcement authority and perform criminal, civil, and administrative investigations related to allegations of fraud, waste, or abuse affecting any OPM program, as well as gross mismanagement and employee misconduct by OPM employees and contractors.
 Our criminal investigators pursue criminal prosecution, civil action, and/or administrative penalties when appropriate.
 They frequently partner with the Department of Justice (DOJ) and other Federal, State, and local law enforcement agencies to investigate cases nationwide.

-The Office of Investigations operates a fraud hotline for individuals to report allegations of fraud, waste, abuse, or mismanagement and misconduct directly to the OIG.
+The Office of Investigations operates a fraud hotline for individuals to directly report to the OIG allegations of fraud, waste, abuse, or mismanagement and misconduct affecting OPM programs and operations.
 Both the American taxpayers and Federal employees are harmed when OPM programs are defrauded or when misconduct compromises program integrity.

 Our investigations of allegations of fraud against OPM-administered programs include: